-Herbivory through the ages: Responses of insects and plants to global change
+Herbivory through the ages: Revealing responses to global change with historical specimens

 Global climate change has increased outbreaks of insect herbivores that eat plants across multiple habitats, including crop systems, forests, and urban areas.
 However, less is known about how chronic, non-outbreak herbivores respond to changes in the earth’s climate.
 Chronic herbivores are those that munch on your tomato plant, presumably reducing its growth and fruit production, but not killing it.
 Chronic herbivory by insects is the most prevalent kind of herbivory worldwide.

-In this ongoing project, I use herbarium (pressed plant) specimens to document chronic insect damage on plants over the last 200 years.
+In this ongoing project, I use herbarium (pressed plant) specimens to document chronic herbivory on plants over the last 200 years.
 I am asking a variety of questions about historical interactions between plants and insects, from how they change across space, from the equator to boreal forests, to how herbivory rates have shifted over time as humans have become the dominant force for change on the planet.
-Initially this project is focusing on plant species native to New England forests, including blueberries.
-This work is housed at the Harvard University Herbaria and the Natural History Museum of Denmark.
+Initially, this project is focusing on plant species native to New England forests, including blueberries, and conspecifics in France.
+This work is housed at the Harvard University Herbaria and the Museum National d’ Histoire Naturelle, Paris.

 Funding: NSF Postdoctoral Fellowship Program, NSERC CRSNG, Harvard University Herbaria